Faith Development Program

-A diocesan faith assessment (ACRE) is given in the 5th and 8th grades each year.
 During the school year, teachers evaluate students in all grades through written and verbal assignments, reports, tests, and projects.
 Students are given religion grades on their report card in addition to their other academic work.

 Parental involvement in the preparation for the reception of the Sacraments of Reconciliation, the Eucharist, and Confirmation is strongly encouraged.
 Informational meetings for the parents are provided, as well as opportunities for continuing involvement.

 1. Reconciliation: Children are prepared for their first reception of the Sacrament of Reconciliation during the second grade.

 2. Eucharist: First Holy Communion preparation occurs during the second grade.

 3. Confirmation: Preparation begins to take place during the seventh grade.
 Parents and sponsors are to be involved in this preparation.
 Students are required to attend an assigned confirmation retreat prior to the reception of the sacrament.